-Dear Mr. McKeever and Ms. Stone:
+Dear Mr. Whittaker:

-On March 30, 2016, the Federal Election Commission notified your clients, Lisa Murkowski, Lisa Murkowski for US Senate, and Catherine Straub in her official capacity as treasurer, of a complaint alleging violations of certain sections of the Federal Election Campaign Act of 1971, as amended (the "Act").
-On November 15, 2016, the Commission found, on the basis of the information in the complaint, that there is no reason to believe that your clients violated the Act.
+On November 15, 2016, the Federal Election Commission reviewed the allegations in your complaint dated March 17, 2016, and found that on the basis of the information provided in your complaint, there is no reason to believe that Lisa Murkowski, Lisa Murkowski for US Senate and Catherine Straub in her official capacity as treasurer violated the Federal Election Campaign Act of 1971, as amended.
 Accordingly, the Commission closed its file in this matter.

 Documents related to the case will be placed on the public record within 30 days.
 See Statement of Policy Regarding Disclosure of Closed Enforcement and Related Files, 68 Fed.
 Reg.
 70,426 (Dec.
 18, 2003) and Statement of Policy Regarding Placing First General Counsel's Reports on the Public Record, 74 Fed.
 Reg.
 66,132 (Dec.
 14, 2009).
-The Factual and Legal Analysis, which explains the Commission's findings, is enclosed for your information.
+The Factual and Legal Analysis, which explains the Commission's findings, is enclosed.